Connecting to the Campus Network

 - Start by connecting to the PS-CampusAccess wireless network or the residential wired network.

-- When you open a browser, you’ll be prompted to login with your Puget Sound username and password.
-See Login Help if needed.
+- When you open a browser, you’ll be prompted to log in with your Puget Sound username and password.
+See Log-in Help for more information.

-- Click the button to download and install the Connect Key.
+- Click the button to download and install the Connect Key, or download the file here for Windows PC or Mac computer and run the file to install.

 - Download should begin automatically.
 Important Note: If your computer is running McAfee or Norton Internet Security or a firewall, you may need to allow Internet access for the Connect Key files, SCClient.exe and SCManager.exe (SCManagerD and SCClient on Macs), to avoid being asked to repeatedly download and install the Connect Key.